abhimlv/AI-DOT-BOT/README.md

 ### Running the Bot:
 1. **Preprocess the data**: Normalize and clean your input data.
-2. **Train the models**: Use the provided code to train ANN and RNN models.
+2. **Train the models**: Train ANN and RNN models.
 3. **Generate predictions**: Use the trained models to make predictions.
 4. **Visualize results**: Use the visualization functions to generate plots and analyze results.
 5. **Generate trading signals**: Use the predictions to generate buy/sell signals and plot them on the stock chart.

 ### Conclusion:
 AI-DOT-BOT is designed to leverage the power of deep learning for predictive accuracy in options trading.
 With advanced models and comprehensive visualizations, it provides a robust framework for developing and analyzing trading strategies.
+Further development and incorporating more features for higher accuracy and better prediction is still a scope for the future.
+In future iterations, this project could incorporate live news sentiment analysis to enhance trading predictions.
+By integrating sentiment analysis of real-time news data, the system could dynamically adjust trading signals based on market sentiment, news events, and other external factors.
+This integration would enable the model to react to changing market conditions more effectively and potentially improve the accuracy of trading predictions. <u>Project is still under development.</u>